earwig/earwigbot/docs/installation.rst

 EarwigBot is available from the `Python Package Index`_, so you can install the latest release with :command:`pip install earwigbot` (`get pip`_).

+If you get an error while pip is installing dependencies, you may be missing some header files.
+For example, on Ubuntu, see `this StackOverflow post`_.

 You can also install it from source [1]_ directly::

     curl -Lo earwigbot.tgz https://github.com/earwig/earwigbot/tarball/v0.1